 VantageScore: According to this popular scoring model, credit cores between 300 and 499 are considered "very poor," while scores between 500 and 600 are "poor."
 Scores between 601 and 660 are considered "fair."

-This is the most critical factor.
+Payment History (35%): This is the most critical factor.
 Lenders want to see whether you pay bills on time.
 Even one late payment can significantly hurt your credit score.
+So, legitimate credit report repair companies often focus on removal of late payments from credit reports during the first stage of a credit repair program.

 New Credit (10%): Opening too many accounts in a short time can hurt your score; for lenders, it can suggest that a consumer is experiencing financial instability.